 Beyond the Bayous

+How can we make green space available to all Houstonians?
 Bayou Greenways brings convenient access to linear parks for nearly 1.5 million Houstonians.
 But that’s not everyone—yet.
-And that’s why we’re already asking “What’s next?”
+And that’s why our work continues to move Beyond the Bayous.

 Beyond the Bayous is the umbrella for all of Houston Parks Board’s work, building on the foundation of the Bayou Greenways linear park system.

 A landmark 2012 agreement between CenterPoint and the City of Houston approving recreational trails on CenterPoint’s rights of way was key to the launch and implementation of Beyond the Bayous and has paved the way for future connections and projects.

 Beyond the Bayous looks to fulfill five primary objectives related to the essential issues that will impact Houston’s future as a vibrant, resilient, and equitable city.
 We use these objectives comprehensively to identify areas where we can make a profound difference locally and regionally.
 In our 2017 study, these objectives helped focus the greenspace strategy and determine the potential value of specific opportunities identified in the plan.

 EQUITY: Create, improve, protect, and advocate for parks for everyone.